enjaku4/rabarber/README.md

 user.revoke_all_roles
 ```

-All role assignment methods return the list of roles currently assigned to the user.
+All role assignment and revocation methods return the list of roles currently assigned to the user.

 ### Role Queries